rtitmuss/tradfri-automation/README.md

 - Daytime, enabled by cron at dawn
 - Tv On, scene set by watchtv
 - Tv Off, scene set by watchtv

+# Configuration

+On the Rasberry Pi run these commands to enable the watchtv script to run as a service

+sudo cp watchtv.service /etc/systemd/system
+sudo systemctl enable watchtv
+sudo systemctl start watchtv